Earth Observation Club

 RaspberryShake"

 If you have a Raspberry Shake and are looking for resources on how to install / use it in your school, there are several great resources we recommend: The Raspberry Shake manual and educator's guide are great places to start for guidance on getting a device set up.
-For lesson plans and classroom guides, EarthScope ANGLE program and schoolshakes.ca/ have excellent resources for teachers.
+For lesson plans, classroom guides, slideshows, and more, our Alaska Seismology in Schools Education Resources portal has excellent resources for teachers.

 If you are interested in partnering to help support the Earth Observation Club, we would love to hear from you!
 Please reach out to Elisabeth Nadin at enadin@alaska.edu.